vbalderdash/LMAsimulation/README.md

 This is a new addition not described in the publication.

+### LMAsimulation_ellipse.ipynb

+Based on the same theory as the full simulation, but instead returns the expected errors by x-y covariances and z standard deviations.
+Otherwise the simulation is the same, but resulting plots from the covariances are more intuitive for larger/combined networks where the center of the contributing set of stations may be displaced from the network center resulting in non-radial error patterns.

 ### simulation_function.py

 This contains the calculations for all models.

+### simulation_ellipse.py

+Based on simulation_function.py but with extra functionality for calculating the error covariances in x and y.

 ### parsed_functions.py

-This contains only the calculations needed for the simplified detection efficiency model used by LMAdetection_efficiency.ipynb
+This contains only the calculations needed for the simplified detection efficiency model used by LMAdetection_efficiency.ipynb and LMAsimulation_ellipse.ipynb

 ### read_logs.py